 The purpose of the TCU Bar Association is to provide networking opportunities within the local legal community for TCU alumni.

 The purpose of the Tech & IP Association is to promote interest in and knowledge of technology and intellectual property, provide members with networking and skills-building opportunities and provide a forum to discuss legal issues relating to the field.

 Water and Environmental Law Society

 The Water and Environmental Law Society is a law student organization with the purpose of educating law students about water and environmental law issues and topics in both Texas and across the nation; creating a forum for law students to network with attorneys, law firms, and state agencies that work in these fields; and continuously supporting and promoting the values of St. Mary’s University School of Law.
 WELS is open to all law students with no dues required to join as a member.

 Women’s Law Association

 The Women’s Law Association addresses the concerns of women law students.
-Seminars, speakers, and fund-raisers are frequently sponsored by the organization.
+Seminars, speakers, fund-raisers, and charity work are frequently sponsored by the organization.
 In addition, the Association has established a mentor program that pairs its members with local lawyers.
 Membership in the Association is open to both women and men.